Gl0dny/micromouse-simulator/README.md

 - Right-Hand Rule: Follows the right-hand rule with backtracking to navigate.
 - Left-Hand Rule: Follows the left-hand rule with backtracking to navigate.
 - Teleporting Undecided: Checks untried directions and uses backtracking for teleporting to make it seem like the micromouse's behaviour is undefined.
+- Random Move: Randomly shuffles a set of potential directions and chooses a valid direction to move.

 ###### Sensor